spe301/Sales-Scientist/README.md

 1. The Hyros facebook group (this is a private group and may be hard to join)
 2. Join discussions in relevant groups
 3. Join the Hyros affiliates facebook group
-**bonus crazy idea**
-work as an independant sales rep and have my prospects fill out the survey, I can invest the comissions into the project.
-Also a good chance to improve communication skills and potentially better my odds at getting buy-in.

 ## types of features
 Throughout our dataset we have 3 main types of features.
 These are qualification, information, and relationship.
-Qualification features determine if a customer is qualified to do business with us in the first place, these include adspend, type of business, and number of paid traffic platforms.
-Information features are used to help estimate the results Hyros can bring to a particular customer based on the preformance of the customer's digital marketing, combined with qualification features we can develop a pricing model to predict what that customer could be worth to us.
-The third type of feature is Relationship features, these features are near inpossible to access without buy in, these inform us on the relationship between the customer and Hyros.
-These include things like 'source of lead' and other details surrounding the customer's behaivor throughout the sales process, With these features we can better predict a lead's probability of closing although it is likley that we can still do reasonably well just with Qualification and Information features.
+Qualification features determine if a customer is qualified to do business with us in the first place, these include ad spend, type of business, and number of paid traffic platforms.
+Information features are used to help estimate the results Hyros can bring to a particular customer based on the performance of the customer's digital marketing, combined with qualification features we can develop a pricing model to predict what that customer could be worth to us.
+The third type of feature is Relationship features, these features are near impossible to access without buy in, these inform us on the relationship between the customer and Hyros.
+These include things like 'source of lead' and other details surrounding the customer's behavior throughout the sales process, With these features we can better predict a lead's probability of closing although it is likely that we can still do reasonably well just with Qualification and Information features.

 ## EDA
 I've made a dashboard in tableau that helps sales reps visualize the difference between customers and non-customers to better understand their leads/prospects.
 This current dashboard compares a sample of known customers of Hyros against an equally sized sample of similar businesses that are not customers of Hyros. https://public.tableau.com/app/profile/spencer.holley/viz/HyrosLeadsSample/HyrosLeadsSample